International Journal of Applied Dental Sciences

 Material and Methods: Patients were classified as dizygotic and monozygotic twins and the dental trauma history of the patients was questioned.
 The cause, location of the trauma and the traumatized teeth were recorded.
 The trauma types were determined by the Andreasen Classification.

 Results: The study group consisted of 220 twin patients aged 2–17 years.
 Of the 110 twin pairs, 86 were dizygotic and 24 were monozygotic twins.
 Twenty patients in the study group experienced a history of dental trauma (9%).
 Males were exposed to more dental trauma than females (p<0.05).
 The dental trauma occurred mostly due to falling (65%) in the street (40%).
 The number of patients with only one tooth affected was higher.
 Dizygotic twins experienced more dental injuries than monozygotic twins but the relationship was not statistically significant (p>0.05).
 87.5% monozygotic pairs and 82.6% dizygotic pairs were concordant.

 Conclusion: Monozygotic and dizygotic twins do not constitute a differentiation in terms of exposure to dental trauma.
 Environmental factors seem to play a significant role in determining etiological risk factors.

 Pages: 96-100 | 424 Views 8 Downloads

 How to cite this article:

-Esra Oz and Zuhal Kırzıoglu.
+Esra Oz, Zuhal Kırzıoglu.
 Is there a genetic difference in dental trauma of monozygotic and dizygotic twin children?.
-International Journal of Applied Dental Sciences.
-2019; 5(3): 96-100.
+Int J Appl Dent Sci 2019;5(3):96-100.